3mdeb/verified-boot/verified_boot_main.md

-UEFI Secure Boot causes some controversy[^Wikipedia_uefi_criticism] due to the fact that most hardware comes with Microsoft keys enrolled, and that most firmware and operating systems come signed using them.
+UEFI Secure Boot causes some controversy[^Wikipedia_uefi_criticism] due to the fact that most hardware comes with Microsoft keys enrolled, and that most firmware and operating systems come signed by those keys.
 The Debian Wiki [^Debian_sb] explains how this fact, depending on the implementation, does no harm to security nor freedom, as the keys can be modified.